In theory, taking guitar lessons and learning how to play the guitar are meant to enable you to know how to play this instrument, aren't they?

 Indeed, some will prefer to take courses to learn just the basics of the instrument - the tablature and power chords you need for simple rock guitar, say - while others will have the medium or long term goal of becoming a real professional guitarist and go further into the learning.

 Similarly, a budding guitarist will not have the same requirements, the same desires, the same objectives as an already seasoned guitarist or even as a professional.
 Some will want to learn the basics of the guitar and take the opportunity to learn about music theory - the major scale, the pentatonic, and all that jazz - while others want to replay their favorite songs and tracks and others still want to refine a style, open up to other horizons.

 There are many examples and we could refer to dozens and dozens of them.
 But the point we're trying to make is a very simple one: if you are going to enjoy the benefits of guitar instruction - whether electric guitar lessons or classical guitar lessons - you are going to have be clear with yourself, and with your teacher, what exactly it is you want to achieve.
-This applies also with guitar lessons for beginners.
+This applies also with guitar lessons near me for beginners.